Improwised/jovVix/README.md

 </a>

 ## Dependencies:

 This project uses the following key dependencies:

 - Frontend:

   - Vue.js: For building reactive user interfaces.
   - Nuxt 3: Framework for server-side rendering and static site generation.

 - Backend:

   - Go (Golang): High-performance backend logic.
   - PostgreSQL: Relational database management.

 - Other Tools:

   - Redis: Used for caching and session management.
   - Ory Kratos: For user authentication.
   - Minio setup locally for bucket storage instead of aws S3
   - mailpit setup locally for the SMTP like server

-<br><br>

 # Design & Image Credits